leanix/leanix-custom-reports/pathfinder/vtables/cimmasterlist/README.md

 # CIM MasterList

-Shows a table with all DataObjects in their domain and all connections to AppMap BusinessCapabilities.
+Shows a table with all CIM entities in their domain and all connections to the AppMap framework.

 ## Table of Contents